 - 1. The examination certificate of the bachelor's program Organisatiewetenschappen allows the student to be unconditionally admitted to the master's program Organization Studies. - 2.
 The examination certificate of the bachelor's program Personeelwetenschappen allows the student to be unconditionally admitted to the master's program Human Resource Studies. - 3.
 The examination certificate of the bachelor's program Psychology allows the student to be unconditionally admitted to the master's program Psychologie en Geestelijke Gezondheid, providing that one has completed the differentation Psychologie en Gezondheid, as referred to in article 4.4. - 4.
-The examination certificate of the bachelor's program Psychology allows the student to be unconditionally admitted to the master's program Social Psychology, providing that one has completed the differentiation Psychologie en Maatschappij, as referred to in article 4.4.
+The examination certificate of the bachelor's program Psychology allows the student to be unconditionally admitted to the master's program Social Psychology, providing that one has completed the differentation Psychologie en Maatschappij, as referred to in article 4.4.
 Moreover, one can be admitted unconditionally to the aforementioned master's program providing that one has completed at least the minor Sociale en Culturele Psychologie, as mentioned in article 4.5 however instead of the course Cultural Psychology for non psychology Students(422069) one needs to finish the course Political Psychology (500178).
 However, it is highly recommended to take the complete differentiation of six courses, named Psychologie en Maatschappij. - 5.
-The examination certificate of the bachelor's program Sociologie allows the student to be unconditionally admitted to the master's program Sociology. - 6.
-The examination certificate of the bachelor's program Vrijetijdwetenschappen allows the student to be unconditionally admitted to the master's program Leisure Studies.
+The examination certificate of the bachelor's program Sociologie allows the student to be unconditionally admitted to the master's program Sociology.